-It’s important to include your child’s views about which secondary schools to apply to.
-Your child may be keen to continue school with current primary school friends and could be influenced by friends’ choices of secondary school.
+You probably have some ideas about your local secondary schools from talking to other parents.
+First and foremost, it’s important to account for your child’s views about which secondary schools to apply to.
+Your child may be keen to continue school with their primary school friends and influenced by their friends’ secondary school choices.

-Aside from the academic standards in a school extra-curricular activities outside lessons are very important.
-Being involved in out-of-school clubs can make a huge difference to the secondary school experience as well as having benefits for learning.
-The range of sports activities can differ widely from school to school.
+Aside from a school’s academic standards, extracurricular activities are very important.
+Involvement in clubs and societies can make a huge difference to a child’s secondary school experience as well as benefit their learning.
+The range of sports activities available can differ widely from school to school.

-Moving from the top class of primary school, Year 6, to the bottom class of secondary, Year 7, is probably the biggest change your child will have ever known and can affect their self -confidence at this vulnerable time in their lives and be very supportive at this moment in your child’s life, even if most of their friends are going to the same school, and you have older children.
+Moving from the top class of primary school, Year 6, to the bottom class of secondary, Year 7, is probably the biggest change of your child’s educational life to date.
+This change comes at a vulnerable stage in your child’s life and could affect their self-confidence for a time, therefore you need be very supportive of them during this period, even if their friends go to the same school, and you have older children attending the school.

-Because moving schools is such a change in their lives, your child will almost certainly be nervous.
-Take time to talk things through – or at least, let your child know that you realise they might be anxious and you’re willing to listen.
-Children often feel better about worries when they share them.
+Because moving schools is such a change, your child will be nervous.
+Take time to talk things through.
+Let your child know you realise they might be anxious and that you’re willing to listen.
+Children often feel better about their worries and concerns when they have a chance to share them.

-Finding my way around: My new school is so big, what if i get lost trying to find my classroom?
+Finding their way around – My new school is so big, what if I get lost trying to find classrooms?

 Travelling to school

-Try to find other children for your child to go with – friends from primary school are ideal.
-Be prepared to make the journey with them in the early days if this helps boost their confidence.
+If possible, try to find other children for your child to travel with – primary school friends are ideal.
+Be prepared to make the journey with them in the early days if this will boost their confidence.

-The school is as keen as you are to make sure the early days go smoothly.
-If you have any worries ask if you can talk to your child’s form tutor or head of year.
+The school is as keen as you are to make sure your child’s early days go smoothly.
+If you have any worries or concerns, ask if you can talk to your child’s form tutor or head of year.
 However minor a problem seems, it’s worth approaching the school for support if you or your child have concerns.